37 Jessie St, Te Aro, Wellington

 As for what’s in the muesli, I may as well just quote from the packet: ‘linseed, desiccated coconut, pumpkin kernels, sunflower kernels, buckwheat, almonds, puffed amaranth, black chia seeds, goji berries, cacao nibs and black sesame seeds’.
 Oh, and sulphite preservative.
 No sugar or other sweetener, no oats, no gluten.

-Gypsy Kitchen at Jessie St began as just a tiny operation that mostly served takeaway food and coffee.
+Mystic Kitchen at Jessie St began as just a tiny operation that mostly served takeaway food and coffee.
 There were three small tables and four seats at a bar.
 You can see these in the photo above at left (the original space remains too small to photograph unless I take a panorama).
+(Note that my photos were taken when the place was called Gypsy Kitchen.)

 Then the garage was opened.
 As you can see, this is pretty much a plain, unlined concrete garage with a table and chairs and, more recently, armchairs.
 It’s kind of fun in a surprising, homely, low rent way.
 But it’s also open to the street, has no connection through to the counter, and is pretty inhospitable in a Wellington southerly.
 I’ve never seen many people in there.